Jake Fraley Player Props: Reds vs. Brewers

 Jake Fraley At The Plate

-- Fraley is hitting .245 with eight doubles, five home runs and 20 walks.
+- Fraley has eight doubles, five home runs and 21 walks while hitting .245.

-- Fraley has had an RBI in 21 games this season (42.0%), including eight multi-RBI outings (16.0%).
-He has also driven in three or more of his team's runs in four contests.
+- Fraley has picked up a hit in 29 of 51 games this year, with multiple hits 10 times.

-- He has scored in 22.0% of his games this season, with more than one run scored in 6.0%.
+- Fraley has had an RBI in 21 games this season (41.2%), including eight multi-RBI outings (15.7%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.